A-Hameiri/Learn-Git-SSH/README.md

 # Learn-Git-SSH
 Learning git
-This line is added at the remote repositry
+This line is added at the remote repositry!